Rise Bar: History

 Opponents of the change voiced concerns about "noise, late-night crowds and unruly patrons".
 Others said that when the owners first applied for the establishment's liquor license, they had misrepresented it as a lounge without live entertainment, and its drag shows and karaoke nights meant that it was, in practice, operating as a nightclub.
 Some residents of apartments above the bar stated that noise disrupted their sleep.
 Altogether, the board directly received 66 letters of opposition to the 4 a.m. closing time and 16 e-mails in favor of it.
 The co-chairman of the 50–51 Block Association objected to the letters of support penned by Brewer, Johnson and Hoylman, stating that they were written without constituent input.
 However, no "specific problematic instances", such as noise violations or incidents of unruly behavior, were submitted to the board's Business Licenses and Permits committee, which issued preliminary approval to Blair's application.
 The full board subsequently voted 20–18 to extend the bar's hours, and it issued a request that the SLA "consider asking the operators to ... modify their method of operation, in light of the [live entertainment they host]".

 The bar then applied to change its liquor license to include a provision for live piano music, which again provoked opposition from neighbors who felt the owners had not been upfront about their intentions for the space.
 Rise's lawyer refuted this, asserting that plans for drag shows and karaoke had been disclosed from the beginning and that karaoke should not be classified as live music since no instruments are played on site.
 The Business Licenses and Permits committee ultimately approved the proposal, "provided the bar wrap up any and all live performances before 1 a.m. and conduct sound tests in the apartments of residents with complaints".
 The venue presented a compromise by amending its request to the SLA, soliciting a 4 a.m. closing time only on Fridays and Saturdays; it volunteered to keep its 2 a.m.
 Thursday curfew.
 A few weeks later, in January 2017, the board voted 24–10 in favor of the license modification.

 During the COVID-19 pandemic, the business next door to Rise shut down.
 Rise's owners took over the lease for that space and doubled the venue's size, adding a second bar and dance floor.
 They also launched a food menu.

+In May 2026, the bar hosted a Zara Larsson-themed night in partnership with Paper magazine.
+Larsson made a surprise appearance at the event.